-The System Information page displays general information about the Switch including its MAC Address, Hardware Boot PROM and Firmware versions, and installed module information.
+The System Information page displays general information about the Switch including its MAC Address, Hardware Boot PROM and Firmware versions, and other optional information.

-You can also enter a System Name, System Location, and the name and telephone number of the responsible administrator in the System Contact.
+You can also enter or change a System Name, System Location, and the name and telephone number of the responsible administrator in the System Contact.
 It is recommended that the person responsible for the maintenance of the network system be listed here.
 Click on the Apply button to make the changes effective.